Creating Documents with Quarto

 $$\bar{x} = \frac{1}{n}\sum_{i=1}^{n} x_i$$

 Create reports that generate different outputs from the same template.
-Parameters pass values into the document at render time.
+Parameters pass values into the document at render time, so one source file can produce region-specific, year-specific, or product-specific reports without duplication.
+The params block in the YAML header declares parameters and their default values.

 ---